apify/apify-docs/sources/academy/platform/getting_started/creating_actors.md

 ---
 title: Creating Actors
-description: Build and run your very first Actor right on the Apify Console from a template.
-This lesson provides a hands-on experience with building and running an Actor.
+description: Build and run your very first Actor directly in Apify Console from a template.
+This lesson provides hands-on experience with building and running Actors.
 sidebar_position: 2
 slug: /getting-started/creating-actors
 ---